HunterHoburg/lifeGameFrontend/gameEvents.md

 On the way home from the opera, a mugger hit you over the head with a rolling pin and made off with your wallet.
 You lose $40,000.
 Maybe you shouldn't carry so much cash in your wallet!

 Your identity has been compromised; someone took $100,000 out of your bank account!
 Sony really needs to beef up their security...

+You made a poor investment in a company that makes shoes with individual toes, and they just lost a class-action lawsuit from people who thought the shoes would make them better athletes.
+You lose $400,000.

+Years ago, you decided to begin cashing all of your paychecks in the form of pennies.
+Unfortunately for you, the US government just discontinued making pennies, and they are no longer valid currency.
+You now have a basement full of nearly 300,000,000 useless zinc coins.

+You've always been a sleepwalker, and apparently last night you walked in your sleep to an ATM, withdrew $200,000, and gave it to a hobo on the sidewalk.
+Sucks for you, but that was the best day of his life!

+As an entrepeneur and child of a wealthy family, you've been successful with business endeavors like golf courses, fine steak distribution, high-class hotels, and real estate management.
+Unfortunately, you're also a dickhead, and need to declare financial bankruptcy for the fourth time before your presidential campaign.
+Lose $1,000,000, gain an orange gerbil for a toupee.

 MARRIAGE